CheVeraId/domainauth-spec/draft-narea-domainauth.md

 MemberAttribution ::= UTF8String
 ~~~~~~~

-All VeraId data structures MUST be encoded using ASN.1 Distinguished Encoding Rules (DER).
+All DomainAuth data structures MUST be encoded using ASN.1 Distinguished Encoding Rules (DER).
 Implementations MUST reject structures that are not valid DER.

 The ASN.1 structures reference standard types from other specifications: